 How do I know how many first aiders we need?

-Deciding on the right number of first aiders for your workplace isn’t a one-size-fits-all approach.
+Deciding on the right number of first aiders for your workplace isn't a one-size-fits-all approach.
 It requires a careful assessment of a few key factors.
-Here’s a breakdown of what to consider:
+Here is a breakdown of what to consider:

 Number of employees